geekyteen/GeekyJudger/README.md

 --------------------

 * `images/judge/normal` The image of the judger container in normal mode.
-(User app have **root** access to the container and you can ch
+(User app have **root** access to the container and you can change whether the user app can use network.
 * `images/judge/strict` The image of the judger container in strict mode.
 (User app do not have any permission to do any thing except calculating.)

 License